 Your written plan should address all four.
 Most people focus entirely on response — what to do when it happens.
 But I’ve found that prevention (like maintaining defensible space around your home) and recovery planning (like having organized insurance documentation) are where you avoid the most suffering.

 Most emergency planning advice is written for homeowners with houses, garages, and yards.
-If you rent — especially in an apartment or high-rise — your plan needs specific adjustments because your challenges are fundamentally different.
+If you rent — especially in an apartment or high-rise — your challenges are fundamentally different.

-Ask your building manager or landlord these questions: Does the building have a written emergency plan?
-Where are gas and water shutoffs, and who is responsible for them?
-Are fire suppression systems and alarms inspected regularly?
-Is there a building-wide notification system for emergencies?
-Many renters skip planning because they assume the landlord handles it — but personal evacuation, supply planning, and document organization are still entirely on you.
+Ask your building manager these questions: Does the building have a written emergency plan?
+Where are gas and water shutoffs?
+Are fire suppression systems inspected regularly?
+Is there a building-wide notification system?
+Many renters skip planning because they assume the landlord handles everything — but personal evacuation, supply planning, and document organization are still entirely on you.

 Apartment-Specific Adjustments

-- Go-bags live near the front door, not in a garage you don’t have — I recommend a hall closet or a hook right by the entry
+- Go-bags live near the front door, not in a garage you don’t have — a hall closet or a hook right by the entry works

 - Supplies are smaller and more portable — you may not have space for 20 gallons of water, so focus on water purification options and a smaller stored water rotation

-- Renters insurance belongs in your document binder — it’s affordable, often required by the lease, and covers your belongings when the building owner’s policy does not
+- Renters insurance belongs in your document binder — it’s affordable, often required by the lease, and covers your belongings when the building owner’s policy doesn’t

 - Shared egress means shared risk — know your neighbors, at least enough to knock on a door during an evacuation to confirm they’re aware and mobile

-- Shelter-in-place may be your primary option for some hazards like chemical spills or extreme weather, so keep plastic sheeting and duct tape available to seal windows and doors
+- Shelter-in-place may be your primary option for some hazards like chemical spills, so keep plastic sheeting and duct tape available to seal windows and doors

-Renters have every bit as much reason to plan as homeowners — arguably more, since you have less control over the structure you live in.
+You’ve got every bit as much reason to plan as homeowners — arguably more, since you’ve got less control over the structure you live in.

-I know many of you landed on this article looking for a ready-made template you can fill in.
+So where do you actually start writing?
 Here’s both a quick-reference version and links to the best official resources.

 I keep a simplified version of my plan taped inside a kitchen cabinet where every family member can find it.
-Here’s the format — copy this structure onto a single sheet:
+Copy this structure onto a single sheet:

 | Category | Details |